replikativ/datahike/README.md

 ## Relationship to Datomic and datascript

-datahike provides similar functionality to [datomic](http://datomic.com) and can be used as a drop-in replacement for a subset of it.
+datahike provides similar functionality to [Datomic](http://Datomic.com) and can be used as a drop-in replacement for a subset of it.
 The goal of datahike is not to provide an open-source reimplementation of Datomic, but it is part of the [replikativ](https://github.com/replikativ) toolbox to build distributed data management solutions.
-We have spoken to many clients and Clojure developers, who tried to stay away from Datomic because of its proprietary nature and we think in this regard datahike and datomic can very much complement each other.
+We have spoken to many clients and Clojure developers, who tried to stay away from Datomic because of its proprietary nature and we think in this regard datahike and Datomic can very much complement each other.

 Some differences are: